Triple J: Live music

+News

+News updates on Triple J are written and edited from a youth-oriented perspective.
+Triple J is the only ABC radio station that doesn't carry bulletins from the state or national news desk—instead, it produces its own with the assistance of ABC resources.
+Triple J Hack, the station's flagship current affairs program, is broadcast every weekday evening and features original investigations into relevant issues affecting young Australians.

 Music data

 Launched in 2006 by Paul Stipack, J Play was an online archive of every song played by Triple J over 12 years.
 It showed an artist's trajectory from their first airing to full rotation.
 The privately owned site was acquired by Seventh Street Media (Brag Media) along with music publications Tone Deaf and The Brag, in early 2017.
 Owing to changes in the music industry, J Play's usefulness diminished, and it ceased operation in January 2019.
 The Brag Media retained the J Play database of 40,000 songs, 11,000 artists, and 15,000 playlists.
 In June 2024, Sydney software engineer Harrison Khannah launched Triple J Watchdog, a similar online resource that tracks each week's top songs, musicians and genres, with additional statistics like artists' country of origin, pronouns and their amount of Spotify monthly listeners.

 Branding

 The Triple J name is stylised in all lowercase, a marketing decision made in 1981 that according to writer Ben Eltham of Meanjin, is one that reflects "a particular world-view that takes brand identity seriously".
 Marketing staff will vet press releases and posters to ensure the broadcaster name is written as triple j.
 In November 2024, the logos of Triple J and its sister stations were updated for the first time in 15 years.
 The long-running slogan of Triple J is "We love music", though "We love Australian music" has also been used.

 The Triple J news theme introduced in 1991 is a remix of the ABC's "Majestic Fanfare".

-The Triple J news theme is a "very 90s remix" of the classic ABC News theme "Majestic Fanfare".
-It was written and produced by Paul McKercher and John Jacobs in 1991, and is still used as of 2024.
-It contains a drum sample from Prince's "Get Off" and the record scratch from N.W.A's "Fuck tha Police", a nod to the track after it was banned by ABC management.
+The Triple J News theme is a remix of the ABC News theme, "Majestic Fanfare", originally performed by the Queen's Hall Light Orchestra.
+It was remixed in 1991 by Paul McKercher and John Jacobs, who included a drum sample from Prince's "Gett Off" and the record scratch from N.W.A's "Fuck tha Police", a nod to the track after it was banned by ABC management.
 This unconventional news theme is another core element of the Triple J brand identity– McKercher wanted to create a sound that was distinctly uncommercial.

-Programs

-Triple J's flagship Australian music program is Home and Hosed, broadcast most weekday evenings.
-It features new local music, artist interviews, and concert news.
-On Sunday nights, Blak Out showcases the latest music from Indigenous Australians.